mlflow/mlflow/docs/source/tutorial-tracking.rst

 By default, the tracking server will listen on port 5000.
 You can change this with the ``--port`` argument.

-Using a difference artifact store
+Using a different artifact store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For this tutorial, we will assume the use of the local file system to store artifacts.
 However, it is common to use cloud storage to hold artifacts.
 The details will vary somewhat from cloud-to-cloud due to authentication and access control differences, but the general idea is the same.
-To use a cloud storage backend, you specify the URI of the artifact store as the argument to the `artifacts-destination`` parameter of the Tracking Server.
+To use a cloud storage backend, you specify the URI of the artifact store as the argument to the ``artifacts-destination`` parameter of the Tracking Server.

 For instance, to combine a SQLite store for parameters and metrics with an Azure blob-storage artifact store: